 Building Rome Series Books: Building the High-Level Swing Series

-Click Building the High-Level Swing Series to learn more about our new two-book hitter series containing a detailed and comprehensive description of 100 hitting fundamentals and 140 step-by-step drills that efficiently construct the batting swing from the ground up.
+Click Building the High-Level Swing Series to learn more about our new two-book hitting series containing a detailed and comprehensive description of 100 hitting fundamentals and 140 step-by-step drills that efficiently construct the batting swing from the ground up.

 In the Building Rome Series of books, the construction of skills are in functional order, providing a “roadmap” to becoming a great hitter.

-All baseball and fastpitch softball players can “climb the Roman Coliseum steps” to become a powerful and productive hitter.
+All baseball and fastpitch softball players can “climb the Roman Coliseum steps” to become powerful and productive hitters.

 Enjoy the quest!